kiarashsadatrafiei/astrocytic-metric-control/README.md

 This repository contains the code, synthetic data outputs, control analyses, and manuscript-ready analysis figures associated with the manuscript:

-**Astrocytic Control of Cognitive-State Geometry: Metric Regulation and Interlayer Transitions in Neural Dynamics**
+**Astrocytic Control of Cognitive-State Geometry: A Neurogeometric Model of Metric Regulation and Interlayer Transitions**

 ## Overview